Hong Kong units of measurement: Area

-The traditional measure of real estate area is in square feet (方呎, 平方呎) of the Imperial system.
+The standard commercial measure of real estate area is in square feet (方呎, 平方呎) of the Imperial system.
 Apartment or office size is generally still given in square feet.
 However, square metres are used for official purposes.

 The traditional units of agricultural land area are the mau (畝, a unit used throughout China) and the local dau chung (斗種).
 Notionally the two units are defined differently, with the dau chung being the amount of land which could be planted by one dau (斗) of rice; in practice that area of land is roughly equal to one mau, though the exact area of a dau chung traditionally could vary based on soil quality.
 In Hong Kong, neither the mau nor the dau chung is a statutory unit allowed for use in trade; however, the Agriculture, Fisheries and Conservation Department continues to use the dau chung for some administrative purposes, defining it as equivalent to 7,260 sqft.